Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Numerical results and discussions

 In our proposed geometry, the Fizeau drag-affected GH shifts also strongly depend on the effective thickness $d_2$ of the graphene sheet.
 The thickness of graphene can be varied by considering ripples or wrinkles on it.
 This dependence is shown in Fig. \ref{4} for three different thicknesses of the graphene layer, as indicated in the figure.
+For comparison, the case of no graphene sheet is also demonstrated as shown by the black curves.
+In this case, the GH shifts are found to be very small and the role of graphene sheet in the geometry is clear.
 We observe that the magnitudes of GH shifts for the forward and backward reflected modes are significantly enhanced with increasing $d_2$.
-Similarly, the curve peaks indicate that the TIR angle is slightly shifted towards lower incident angles as the intensity increases $d_2$.
+Similarly, the curve peaks indicate that the resonant angle is slightly shifted towards lower incident angles as the thickness $d_2$ increases.
 This variation is independent of the propagation direction, as the spatial and angular shifts of both modes are equally enhanced with the increasing thickness of the graphene sheet.
 Moreover, the angle of TIR is the same for both modes.
-These results are in good agreement with an experimental study \cite{li2014experimental}, in which GH shifts were shown to increase with the effective layer thickness of graphene.
+In a normal graphene channel, it has been demonstrated that the disparity between GH shift for TM and TE modes tends to grow as the thickness of the graphene material increases \cite{li2014experimental}.
+Nevertheless, it was observed that the individual shifts were greater in the absence of a graphene sheet and diminished as the number of graphene layers increased.